enigma-eg/CalculatorApi/README.md

 # Butterfly Calculator is RESTful web service.
 This service offers the following features:
-•	Basic Operations: Addition, Subtraction, Division
+â€¢	Basic Operations: Addition, Subtraction, Division
-•	Support multiple versions of ASP.NET Core Web API
+â€¢	Support multiple versions of ASP.NET Core Web API
-•	Using stratgy design patern.
+â€¢	Using stratgy design patern.
-•	The calculator can handle a divide by zero condition.
+â€¢	The calculator can handle a divide by zero condition.
+Check cicd build trigger